mehr-it/levi-assets-linker/README.md

 ## The role of the linker

 Despite generating links, the job of the linker is to pick the most suitable asset built for the given asset.
-Therefore it receives a list with the paths to all builts of an asset to pick one for the link.
+Therefore it receives a list with the paths to all builds of an asset to pick one for the link.
 Without any filter, the linker would simply pick the first built to generate a link for.
 However, link filters may modify (sort, remove, ...) the built list.
 They can also modify the generated URL after the linker has generated it from the path.